 Persecution does not need to come from the government or law enforcement authorities to qualify you for asylum.
 The U.S. recognizes that you could be persecuted by religious groups, guerrilla groups, organized vigilantes, or other clans.

 Let Our York Immigration Attorney Help You

-If you are considering applying for asylum in the United States, it is in your best interests to contact our York immigration lawyer for help drafting your application, preparing your statement and collecting various documents and evidence.
+If you are considering applying for asylum in the United States, it is in your best interest to contact our York immigration lawyer for help drafting your application, preparing your statement, and collecting various documents and evidence.